-- If you don't already have one, install a single lever on your faucet to mix hot and cold water together.
+- If you do not already have one, install a single lever on your faucet to mix hot and cold water together.

-- Set the temperature on your water heater to 120° F to prevent burns.
+- Set the temperature on your water heater to 120°F (49°C) to prevent burns.

 - Sit on a bath chair or bench when taking a shower.

 - Keep the floor outside the tub or shower dry.

 Raising the toilet seat height can help prevent falls.
 You can do this by adding an elevated toilet seat.
 You can also use a commode chair instead of a toilet.